hernantz/blog/content/mock-yourself-not-your-tests.md

 `strftime()` in our tests.
 Because freezegun is *precise*, it only mocks datetime functions that are used to obtain the current time, and leaves everything else untouched.
 We made time behave deterministically using a nice declarative API, that doesn't get in our way.
-We can even make the payment date to be calculated using other libraries.
+We can even calculate the payment date using other libraries.

 ```python
 import arrow